josefkrajkar/Pewpewpew/README.md

 TODO list:
  - Recalculate mouse coordinates according to the proper position of the game area - Done :)
- - Write comments to English
  - Create static example on Surge - Done :)
+ - Write comments in English
+ - Use Flow
+ - Write unit tests with Jest and Enzyme